JoachimCoenen/BigInt/README.md

 #### Left-shift, Right-shift (<<, >>, <<=, >>=)
 Shifts the given integer by n bits left or right, filling with zeros.
 The shift assignment operations are always performed in-place.

+#### bitwise AND, OR, XOR (&, |, ^, &=, |=, ^=)
+Bitwise AND, bitwise OR, and bitwise XOR operations.
+The bitwise assignment operations are always performed in-place.
+The signs are handled independently of the digits.
+A negative sign is treated as a binary `1`.

 #### Negation (-), abs
  Both operations return a view of the underlying BigInt with the sign changed accordingly.